 -

-If the music is remote, you will be using either NFS or SMB/Windows network file sharing.
+If the music is remote, you will be using either NFS or SMB/Windows network file sharing, either through the system, or through the MPD’s own Samba client module.

 -